 Provides assistance to PhD students with research and thesis writing.

-Research Process:
+2.3 Research Process

-Formulating the research problem
+2.3.1 Formulating the research problem

 Dr. Prabhat Pandey and Dr. Meenu Mishra Pandey wrote in Research Methodology: Tools and Techniques:

 “At the very outset, the researcher must decide the general area of interest or aspect of a subject matter that he would like to inquire into, and then the research problem should be formulated.”